keepthrifty/keepthrifty.github.io/_posts/2016-02-22-keepthrifty-experiment.md

 # Support System #

 You can certainly participate without using an expense tracking tool, but I’d highly recommend that you use one.
-Many out there are using Mint or Personal Capital, but I’m using my own tool — [Thrifty][thrifty].
+Many out there are using Mint or [Personal Capital](http://track.flexlinkspro.com/a.ashx?foid=1094139.201382&foc=1&fot=9999&fos=1){: target="_blank"}, but I’m using my own tool — [Thrifty][thrifty].

 Thrifty is free and has no ads — it runs completely on donations.
 If you’re interested, take a look, sign up, and get a better understanding of your spending so you can be even better equipped to take on the challenge.